thinkdata-works/api-docs/source/index.html.md

 > https://:namara_api_host/v0/data_sets/:data_set_id/data/:version

 Here, we'll outline the specifications for accessing the Data API.
-Each data set Each data set can be accessed at the API URL.
+Each data set can be accessed at the API URL.
 In Namara, click on the "API Info" tab when viewing a data set to see all information regarding ID, version, and properties.

 ##<div class="colour-pill"><span class="get">GET</span> Data Query</div>